omkarfadtare/Python-programming/README.md

 - Everything in Python, such as classes, functions, and even simple data types like integers, floats, and strings, are objects.
 - When we define an integer in Python, CPython internally creates an object of type integer.
 These objects are stored in Heap memory.
 - Variables in Python are just references to the actual object in memory.
 They are like names or labels that point to the actual object in memory; they do not store any value.
-- In Python, memory allocation is typically divided into Stack memory and Heap memory
+- In Python, memory allocation is typically divided into two types:
   > ___`Stack memory`___ Stack memory is used for managing function calls and their local variables.
 It's like a temporary scratchpad that is automatically cleared when a function finishes its job.
 You can think of it as a small, fast-access storage area for short-lived data.

   > ___`Heap memory`___ Heap memory is where Python stores more long-lasting and dynamically allocated data, like objects such as lists, dictionaries, and custom classes.
 It's a larger and more flexible storage space where data can persist beyond the scope of a single function.